ysbaddaden/earl/SPEC.md

 [`Earl::Agent`](#earlagent).
 That is, supervisors can supervise other supervisors.

-Supervisors spawns each agent in their own fiber.
+Supervisors spawn each agent in their own fiber.
 They recycle and restart crashed agents, but keeps them stopped if they normally returned.
 That is, until the supervisor itself is asked to stop, or recycled/restarted, which will stop or recycle/restart all supervised agents.